 In addition, we depend on the demand for our services from the oil and gas industry, and therefore, our business is affected by laws and regulations, as well as changing tax laws and policies, relating to the oil and gas industry generally.
-In particular, the development and operation of oil and gas properties located on the OCS of the United States is regulated primarily by the BOEMRE.
+In particular, the development and operation of oil and gas properties located on the OCS of the United States is regulated primarily by the BOEM.

-The BOEMRE requires lessees of OCS properties to post bonds or provide other adequate financial assurance in connection with the plugging and abandonment of wells located offshore and the removal of all production facilities.
+The BOEM requires lessees of OCS properties to post bonds or provide other adequate financial assurance in connection with the plugging and abandonment of wells located offshore and the removal of all production facilities.
 Operators on the OCS are currently required to post an area-wide bond of \$3.0 million, or \$0.5 million per producing lease.
-We have provided adequate financial assurance for our offshore leases as required by the BOEMRE.
+We have provided adequate financial assurance for our offshore leases as required by the BOEM.

-We acquire production rights to offshore mature oil and gas properties under federal oil and gas leases, which the BOEMRE administers.
-These leases contain relatively standardized terms and require compliance with detailed BOEMRE regulations and orders pursuant to the Outer Continental Shelf Lands Act ("OCSLA").
-These BOEMRE directives are subject to change.
-The BOEMRE has promulgated regulations requiring offshore production facilities located on the OCS to meet stringent engineering and construction specifications.
-The BOEMRE also has issued regulations restricting the flaring or venting of natural gas and prohibiting the burning of liquid hydrocarbons without prior authorization.
-Similarly, the BOEMRE has promulgated other regulations governing the plugging and abandonment of wells located offshore and the removal of all production facilities.
-Finally, under certain circumstances, the BOEMRE may require any operations on federal leases to be suspended or terminated or may expel unsafe operators from existing OCS platforms and bar them from obtaining future leases.
+We acquire production rights to offshore mature oil and gas properties under federal oil and gas leases, which the BOEM and BSEE administers.
+These leases contain relatively standardized terms and require compliance with detailed BOEM and BSEE regulations and orders pursuant to the Outer Continental Shelf Lands Act ("OCSLA").
+These BOEM and BSEE directives are subject to change.
+The BOEM and BSEE have promulgated regulations requiring offshore production facilities located on the OCS to meet stringent engineering and construction specifications.
+The BOEM and BSEE also has issued regulations restricting the flaring or venting of natural gas and prohibiting the burning of liquid hydrocarbons without prior authorization.
+Similarly, the BOEM and BSEE have promulgated other regulations governing the plugging and abandonment of wells located offshore and the removal of all production facilities.
+Finally, under certain circumstances, the BOEM and BSEE may require any operations on federal leases to be suspended or terminated or may expel unsafe operators from existing OCS platforms and bar them from obtaining future leases.
 Suspension or termination of our operations or expulsion from operating on our leases and obtaining future leases could have a material adverse effect on our financial condition and results of operations.